 If the “away” competitor has not been contacted within the 72 hours, they should immediately contact the Competition Secretary.
 The Competition Secretary will then contact the “home” competitor and give them a further 48 hours to make contact.
 If no contact is made within this time, the “away” competitor will be awarded the match.

 The winner of the round will be responsible for notifying the Competition Secretary of the result, (no contact should be made after 10pm) and shall provide the Competition Secretary with fully completed rink score cards, which must include the names of all competitors, within 72 hours of playing the match.
 Failure by either the ‘home’ or the ‘away’ competitor to notify the result by the close of the round may result in the disqualification of both competitors.

-The competitions will be played on the fixed Finals Day with a reserve date available to be used in case of inclement weather.
+The finals of each competition will be played on the fixed Finals Day with a reserve date available to be used in case of inclement weather.
 Clubs and individuals should only enter the competitions if they are available to play on both the finals day and reserve date.
 If during the course of the competitions circumstances change and a club or individual gets to the quarter final stage they should withdraw if they are unavailable for the Finals Day and reserve date.

 Substitutions will be allowed for all competitions, with the exception of the Groves Trophy (singles).
 (See Competition Rule 8)

-A Club may enter more than one team in the team competitions, but no individual player may play for more than one team, in the same competition, in any one-year.
-Rule 7 of the Constitution fully covers player registration.
+A Club may enter more than one team in the team competitions, but no individual player may play for more than one team, in the same competition.

 8 DEFINITION OF ENTRANT AND SUBSTITUTES IN THE ELVIN AND WARREN TROPHY COMPETITIONS